Studebaker Wagonaire: Production

-Wagonaires seated six passengers (five with the optional front bucket seats).
-The car could seat eight when equipped with a rear-facing third-row seat, which was available as an option through 1965.
-When the third seat was ordered, the cars were fitted with special "Captive-Air" (puncture-resistant) tires, as the additional seat took up the space required for a spare tire and wheel.

-Early buyers soon found that their new wagons' roofs leaked water near the front of the sliding section.
+Production began in the autumn of 1962 for the 1963 model year with all Lark station wagons including the sliding roof.
+However, early buyers soon found that their new wagons' roofs leaked water near the front of the sliding section.
 This problem was addressed – with limited success – by the factory.
+It took until mid-November to develop a suitable solution to resume volume production.
 While the early roof seals were redesigned and improved, it was also critical that the drainage tubes in the roof slider assembly be kept clear.
-A series of service letters were sent to dealers to address this but early negative reports probably tarnished the design.
+A series of service letters were sent to dealers to address this problem, but early negative reports probably tarnished the design.

-As a result of the leak problem, fixed-roof station wagons were rushed into production alongside the Wagonaire and became available in January 1963.
+Fixed-roof station wagons were rushed into production alongside the Wagonaire and became available in January 1963.
 These sold for US$100 less than the sliding-roof wagons, but it was technically a "delete option" and not a separate model.
+Studebaker built a total of 11,915 fixed and sliding roof station wagons for the initial year.

-When Studebaker closed its South Bend, Indiana, assembly plant and continued production at its Hamilton, Ontario, Canada, plant, the company discontinued the Avanti and Hawk, but continued to build Lark-based sedans and Wagonaires.
+When Studebaker closed its South Bend, Indiana, assembly plant and continued production at its Hamilton, Ontario, Canada, plant, the company discontinued the Avanti and Hawk, but continued to build the Lark-based sedans and Wagonaire station wagons.
+A total of 1,563 Daytona Wagonaires were built in 1964.

-The 1964 models, which were built only in Canada after December 1963, were the last to carry Studebaker's own engines.
+The 1964 models, which were built only in Canada after December 1963, were the last to carry Studebaker's engines.
 Beginning with the 1965 models, General Motors supplied engines based on the Chevrolet six-cylinder and V8 designs.
 The 1965 models were available only with the sliding roof.

 The fixed-roof option made a return for Studebaker's final model year in 1966, but the third seat was no longer offered.
 In addition, the 1966 Wagonaire finally was made a model in its own right, blending the exterior features of the Commander with the interior trim grade of the sporty Daytona.
-There were also fixed-top Wagonaires available in 1966; while a total of 618 of all types of Wagonaires were built for 1966.
+There were also fixed-top Wagonaires available in 1966; while a total of 618 of all types of Wagonaires were built for the 1966 model year.

+Over the four-year production, a total of about 12,000 sliding-roof Wagonaires were sold.

 Daytona version

-The 1963–64 Daytona version of the Wagonaire could be equipped with a V8, Carter 4-barrel carburetor, and a column mounted shifter manual transmission with overdrive.
-Bucket front seats along with a center console-mounted automatic transmission selector were available.
-The Wagonaire could also be ordered with any of Studebaker's available "R-series" high-performance Avanti V8 engines and the four-speed floor-shift manual transmission.
+The 1963 and 1964 Daytona trim versions of the Wagonaire could be equipped with a V8 engine and disk brakes.
+Other options included a Carter 4-barrel carburetor and a column mounted shifter manual transmission with overdrive.
+Bucket front seats along with a center console-mounted automatic transmission selector also were available.
+The Wagonaire could also be ordered with any of Studebaker's available "R-series" high-performance Avanti V8 engines and a four-speed floor-shift manual transmission.